danthemellowman/BrowserCacheAverager/README.md

 ##Usage

+Clone the REPO or download the ZIP included in the REPO.

 Drag and drop a chrome, safari, or firefox browser cache folder into the application's window.
 Please wait while the data is loaded. _note it might take a while depending on your cache size_

 The application will then continuously average 10 of the cached images together and saves the current frame to a Time-Date-Stamped folder in ```/data```